 In the network adapter properties window you must share your Internet connection.
 Go to Sharing tab in the Ethernet Properties window.
 Check the box “Allow other network users to connect through this computer’s Internet connection” and select the name of the virtual adapter created previously in the dropdown list.

-Save the changes.
-In the Network and Sharing Center, the type of Hotspot network will be changed to Internet and that’s mean that this network (and all devices connected to it) now have an access to the Internet .
+After making these changes, be sure to save them.
+In the Network and Sharing Center, you will notice that the type of the Hotspot network has been changed to "Internet".
+This indicates that this network, and all devices connected to it, now have access to the Internet.

-Now all the devices that are connected to the created hotspot on Windows 10 can access the Internet through the external network interface of the computer.
-Try to connect to your hotspot from your phone, tablet or other laptop.
+Now, all devices connected to the hotspot created on Windows 10 can access the Internet through the external network interface of the computer.
+You can test this by attempting to connect to the hotspot from your phone, tablet, or another laptop.

 Viewing Mobile Hotspot Settings

-The command displays the network name (SSID), supported authentication and encryption types, the maximum number of devices that can simultaneously use this hotspot (Max number of clients) and the current number of connected clients (Number of clients).
+The command will show various details including the network name (SSID), supported authentication and encryption types, the maximum number of devices that can simultaneously use this hotspot (Max number of clients), and the current number of connected clients (Number of clients).